Skip to Main Content

 Right to Reinstate

-In a nonjudicial foreclosure, Texas law gives the homeowner the right to reinstate their loan by paying the amount that was past due, not the total loan amount, within 20 days after receiving the notice of default.
+Under Texas law, this amount must be paid within 20 days of receiving the notice of default.
 It's also important to check the loan documents, as they may provide additional time in which to reinstate the loan.

 Texas Law